SarahAlshaikhmohamed/Road-Accidents-Detection-System/datasets/modeling/README.md

 ## Overview

-This dataset was prepared as part of the Road Accident Detection System (RADS) project.
+This dataset was prepared as part of our project.
-It combines two main visual datasets: accident detection and pothole detection.
+It combines two datasets focused on accident and pothole detection.
-The merged dataset is used for model training and evaluation of real-time road monitoring systems.
+The merged dataset is used for model training and evaluation of road monitoring systems that detect both accidents and potholes.

 ## Dataset Summary